techdivision/import-docs/pages/04.file-structure/05.product-import-msi/docs.38.md

 visible: true
 ---

-M2IF comes with a dedicated MSI import and the apropriate command `import:products:inventory:msi` therefore.
+Pacemaker Community comes with a dedicated MSI import and the apropriate command `import:products:inventory:msi` therefore.
 You can find more information about how to invoke the command in the [Usage](/getting-started/usage) section.

 In general the filename for the dedicated MSI import **MUST** match the following pattern `<PREFIX>_<FILENAME>_<COUNTER>.csv`, whereas the default `<PREFIX>` is `product-import-inventory-msi`, the `<FILENAME>` is a combination of date and time like `20190608-114344`, and the `<COUNTER>` is a consecutive number with two digits starting with `01`.
 This results in a filename like `product-import-inventory-msi_20190608-114344_01.csv`.
 Additionally an apropriate `.ok` file is needed.